Ethics and Expectations

 Accept an offer promptly once a decision is made.
 Notify the employer to secure the position.
 Be sure to ask for a letter confirming the position, salary, and starting date in writing.

-Notify the Office of Career Services when you receive a job offer so we can deactivate your Mules4Hire account.
+Notify the Career Services Center when you receive a job offer so we can deactivate your HireRed account.
 If you would like to reactivate your account in the future, notify the office and we will reactivate your account and once again provide your information to potential employers.

 Provide any false or misleading information to an employer.
 Provide the employer with accurate information concerning your educational record, work history, group activities and honors/awards.